Subscribe to EcoJustice Radio: Apple Podcasts | SoundCloud | Google | Spotify | Stitcher | YouTube | Links

-From the time a resource is extracted and managed for product creation and consumption, to when it is consumed, disposed and then managed for extended use or burial, there are climate disrupting effects and potentials for climate loving solutions.
+From the time a resource is extracted and managed for product creation and consumption, to the time it is consumed, disposed and then managed for extended use or burial there are climate disrupting effects and potentials for climate loving solutions.
 How we create product (or what can be defined as soon to be wasted resources) and then how we manage said resources at end of life has a cumulative impact on climate change.

 Our guest, Leslie Lukacs, Executive Director of Zero Waste Sonoma, formally known as the Sonoma County Waste Management Agency, speaks with our host Jessica Aldridge, who also is the founder of Adventures in Waste [http://adventuresinwaste.com/].

 Leslie has worked over 20 years in the solid waste and resource management industry.
 She has spent her career designing and implementing comprehensive sustainability and zero waste programs for large institutions, public agencies, venues, and events throughout California and the nation.
 Leslie serves on the board of directors of the National Recycling Coalition and Zero Waste International Alliance.

 The National Zero Waste Conference is a two day educational and networking event organized by the National Recycling Coalition